We have five cardiac Catheter Laboratories (Cath Labs); three for coronary intervention and two for heart rhythm management.

 Ward Manager Contact Details

-Jeanette Broom is the Senior Nurse Manager and Matron for the Cath Labs
+Jeanette Broome is the Senior Nurse Manager and Matron for the Cath Labs

 Jeanette can be contacted via the hospital switchboard 0151 600 1616